In this guide, you’ll discover one of the most powerful and exciting things in social media marketing today: sentiment analysis.

 They use sentiment analysis to discover the origin of the most prominent sentiment around their clients in real time.

+What’s even more important is to identify whether word of mouth is an asset or a liability to your brand’s reputation.
 The ability to see both positive and negative messages tied to their clients helps them form their communications strategies, giving them the ability to react quickly and effectively manage their client’s reputations.

 2. Make Better Business Decisions